 Editor’s Note: Dear readers, I strongly recommend viewing the whole video at the end as it is one of the most interesting ones I have seen on the American civil rights topic.

 Not mentioned in the video, to add framing is that the Dunbar school’s philosophy was similar to Booker T. Washington’s, where he advised that the improvement to living conditions in the black community was to focus on education to ensure that all could be gainfully employed to have economic security.

 During my years in Atlanta, I learned that it had charted its own path toward civil rights improvement during the flag fight controversy.
-I did a Jim Dean Journal Show was with ex-Governor, WWII disabled Vet Ernst Vandiver, where he described how Georgia dodge a lot of the early civil rights turmoil that had gone on in Alabama.
+I did a Jim Dean Journal Show with ex-Governor, WWII disabled Vet Ernst Vandiver, where he described how Georgia dodge a lot of the early civil rights turmoil that had gone on in Alabama.
 This was the first live audience I ever had

 All though there was a hand full of legislative hard liners that wanted civil rights legislation to proceed slowly, the majority, all white and all male, put a complete package together that passed with an overwhelming majority.
 You will need to hire a detective to find any mention of this in the historical record.

-Unfortunately when the NAACP with its early backers from a specific ethnic-religious group that began demanding government management for dealing with the problem, the success of the Booker T. Washington movement was targeted.
+Unfortunately, when the NAACP with its early backers from a specific ethnic-religious group began demanding government management for dealing with the problem, the success of the Booker T. Washington movement was targeted.

 As Gordon has so often said, “It’s a nasty world out there”…Jim W. Dean